 Lord, please use us to show your love.
 Please help us to challenge and change our social cultures where people aren't being treated with dignity.
 Not for our glory but the praise of your name.

-Lauren is an Associate Board Member of the TEAR Board.
+Lauren is an Associate Board Member of the Tearfund Board.
 She is passionate about growing God's kingdom and seeing his people act because they are shaped by what he values.

 I pray and uphold those women who are especially marginalised and excluded because of their disability or mental health problems.